 Local event in the East of Scotland Orienteering Association (ESOA) series

-- The Law area does not present major navigational difficulties but all today’s courses include the physical challenges of appreciable ascent and descent.
+- All today’s courses include the physical challenges of appreciable ascent and descent.

 - The slopes of the Law get generally steeper and rockier as they approach the summit.
 Around the base there is open ground with ponds and marshes.

 - Fences that should not be climbed over are marked as such.
-Crossing points are marked on the map, including two additional temporary stiles.
+Crossing points are marked as compulsory on the map, including one temporary stile.

 - Gorse cover is hard to map accurately.
 Gorse spreads rapidly but is trimmed by the Ranger service and some thickets become hollowed out as the ponies use them for shelter in poor weather.

 - Some ascent paths which suffer from erosion are marked on our map as OOB.
-Please do not cross the orange mesh fences used to close these paths.
+Do not cross the orange mesh fences used to close these paths.